mogden16/TradierTDA_Trader/README.md

 3. Set your scanner to send alerts to your non-personal gmail.
 4. When a symbol is populated into the scanner, an alert is triggered and sent to gmail.

+### **Discord**

+1. I personally use https://www.teklutrades.com/FlowAnalysis, I think he's very knowledgeable and a great programmer.
+2. It's $40/month but the alerts are formatted well.

 ### **Trading Bot (Python)**

-1. Continuously scrapes email inbox looking for alerts.
+1. Continuously scrapes email inbox/discord looking for alerts.
-2. Once found, bot will extract needed information and will place a trade if warranted.
+2. Once found, bot will extract needed information and will run TA (if you have RUN_TA set to True in your config.py).

 ---